wrld3d/ios-api-example/README.md

 - [Contributing](#contributing)
 - [License](#license)

-This example app showcases the [eeGeo iOS API](https://github.com/eegeo/ios-api), a C++11 OpenGL-based library for [beautiful and customisable 3D maps](http://www.eegeo.com).
-It is a minimal app that demonstrates the use of the eeGeo 3D Maps alongside Apple's MapKit and Google Maps.
+This example app showcases the [eeGeo iOS API](https://github.com/eegeo/ios-api), an OpenGL-based library for [beautiful and customisable 3D maps](http://www.eegeo.com).
+It is a minimal app, written in Objective-C, that demonstrates the use of the eeGeo 3D Maps alongside Apple's MapKit and Google Maps.

 The eeGeo 3D Maps API is simple to use and can be dropped unobtrusively into an app.
 It follows common idioms for mapping APIs, so should be familiar to anyone with prior experience there.
 This example app can be used as a basis for your own app, or can be used as a reference when integrating eeGeo's maps into an existing app.